yupswing/TileCraft/README.md

 ## Status

-The project is in development stage. **!!
-Not fully working prototype !!**
+The project is in an ALPHA development stage.

-(Basically missing some dialogs to save and load files)
+Anyway the BETA status is very close.

-The beta status will be reached on a full prototype.
+See the [TODOs](#todo) to check the work in progress.

 ## Milestones